TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 “Why can I not be like other people and just get the work done and pay attention?
 What is wrong with me?”

 I start to feel isolated, as if I am in an echoing empty room looking at the world through a foggy window.
 I become easily irritated and spend most of my free time under the covers in my bed.
 Instead of simple tasks and chores taking 10x longer to do (as per usual), they begin to take 50x longer to do.
 At that point, I just don’t do them.
-This all results in anxiety, more chronic pain, and depression.
+This all results in anxiety, chronic pain, and depression.

 Why?